mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 _I need to find Casra._

-"The pavilion is clear and the fighting has stopped," he said.
+"The dome is clear and the fighting has stopped," he said.
 "Keep giving antikan to addicts and kanosin to the ones who won't make it.
 I'm going after Casra."

 Fanla, incredulous, averted her focus, "Where are you going?!
 We need you here!"